 Acute prostatitis is a sudden inflammation of the prostate.
 This can occur due to a bacterial infection.
 It appears suddenly and clears up quickly with appropriate antibiotic treatment.

-An enlarged prostate makes it difficult to urinate and, in rare, serious cases, can prevent urination entirely.
+An enlarged prostate makes it difficult to urinate and, in rare cases, can prevent urination entirely.
 This is a condition called urinary retention, which requires urgent medical evaluation.